 - Moderately insulated

-Our runner-up best winter hiking boots are the Breeze Waterproof GTX Insulated Hiking Boots.
+Our best runner-up winter hiking boots are the Keen Revel IV High Polar Insulated Hiking Boots.
 While hikers can use them on all-terrain, they work especially well for cold-weather hikes.
-These 200 gram Thinsulate insulated mid boots are ideal for long days that get down to 5°C to -10°C.

 - May be too narrow if you have wide feet